-Excepting special circumstances, you will need to live in or worship at one of our parishes to be enabled to have your child or yourself baptised at any of our churches.
+Excepting special circumstances, you will need to live in or worship at one of our parishes to have your child or yourself baptised at any of our churches.

 Parents and Godparents will need to have been baptised themselves.
 If you are not, we would be happy to talk with you about baptising you at the same service as your child!